jromang/picochess/docs/usage.rst

 Before setting custom position, choose your level and time controls with pieces in starting position as usual.

+Setup your position.
 Press the rightmost button until "Position" is displayed on the clock.
-Setup your position and press the center button.
+Press the center button.
 Clock will respond with "Scan".
 Press the leftmost button to choose side to move, Black or White.
 Press center button, clock will again respond with "Scan".
 Move.

 Clock button support
 --------------------